-Glacier Point Road, which was closed to all traffic in 2022, will open with 30-minute delays in Summer 2023.
-The 14 mile road was originally completed in 1936 and attracts high volumes of traffic due to the incredible views from Glacier Point, numerous trailheads, access to Bridalveil Creek Campground and Badger Pass Ski Area.
-10.5 miles of this stretch of road have been repaved as well as parking lots and designated viewpoints in order to protect the fragile habitats surrounding them.
+Reservations for Day Use and Peak Hours Plus entry are available at Recreation.gov.
+The Glacier Point Road Restoration is complete, meaning access to incredible views from Glacier Point, numerous trailheads, the Bridalveil Creek Campground, and Badger Pass Ski Area is a simple drive away.
+10.5 miles of this road, parking lots, and designated viewpoints were repaved in order to protect the fragile habitats surrounding them.

 In the town of Wawona, a new sign marking the Yosemite Chinese Laundry Building hangs to commemorate the history and contributions of the Chinese to Yosemite National Park.
-In the 1850's Chinese immigrants faced severe hostility in the mining industry of California, and found opportunities building roads around Yosemite, including Wawona Road, the Wawona Tunnel and Tioga Road to Tuolumne Meadows.
-Today, walking through the Chinese Laundry Building is like stepping back to the 1800's, showcasing historical photos, Chinesemade artwork and personal trials of what the Chinese might have faced while emigrating to California during the 19th century.
+In the 1850s Chinese immigrants faced severe hostility in the mining industry of California and found opportunities building roads around Yosemite, including Wawona Road, the Wawona Tunnel, and Tioga Road to Tuolumne Meadows.
+Today, walking through the Chinese Laundry Building is like stepping back to the 1800s, showcasing historical photos, Chinese-made artwork, and personal trials of what the Chinese might have faced while immigrating to California during the 19th century.

-The new Yosemite Valley Welcome Center, opening Spring 2023, will dramatically improve the visitor experience with new exhibits, resources for visitors to learn about safety and stewardship, and a self-service orientation system for accessibility after hours.
+The new Yosemite Valley Welcome Center is open and will improve the visitor experience with new exhibits, resources for visitors to learn about safety and stewardship, and a self-service orientation system for continued education after hours.